atuz/Pachi_JNI/README.md

 This is the Android version of [Pachi][1], a Go game engine developed by Petr Baudis and Jean-Loup Gailly.

 If you make a change to Pachi's code, you have to rebuild the executable with the [Android NDK][2].
 To do this, open the `jni` folder and enter the command `ndk-build`.
 If you get errors, try to use the NDK version r10e.
 Sometimes newer versions require to make some changes to the code.
-Then copy the executable from `libs/armeabi` to the `app/src/main/res/raw` folder and replace the existing one.
+Then copy the executable from `libs/armeabi` to your project.

 ## Credits